Introduction

 .. note::

-this, you have to umount it correctly:
+do this, you first have to unmount it correctly:

 .. code-block:: console